-I tried reaching him again this week.
-I was happy to hear Pete pick up after a couple of rings, sounding his same old self.
+I tried reaching him again this week and I was happy to hear Pete pick up after a couple of rings, sounding his same old self.
 I was also happy to hear that I’d interrupted him as he was painting his living room.
 That, I figured, was not an activity I would associate with a guy who’s getting ready to be whisked into the hereafter in a couple of months.

-I told him that if I believed The End was imminent I’d probably be spending my time on something of a bit more epic nature than painting the living room …Did this mean he was backing off on the May 21st expiration date?
+I told him that if I believed The End was imminent I’d probably be spending my time on something of a bit more epic nature than painting the living room.
+Did this mean he was backing off on the May 21st expiration date?

 When he asked me about the latest developments in my life I started telling him how much fun Susan and I have been having planning our once-in-a-lifetime trip to Paris and Rome in the fall.
 He listened and interjected sincere-sounding “oohs” and “aahs” in appropriate places.

 All in all it was a very pleasant catching-up conversation and it wasn’t until an hour or so after I’d hung up did the folly sink in.
-He’d been supportive of my trip, all the time thinking that the world as we know it won’t even exist in six months.
-I’d been supportive of his Doomsday, I’m-going-to-heaven-and-you’re-not scenario, meanwhile thinking the poor guy’s gone off the deep end.
+He’d been supportive of my trip, all the time thinking in his heart of hearts that Paris, Rome, and the world as we know it won’t even exist in six months.
+And I’d been supportive of his Doomsday, I’m-going-to-heaven-and-you’re-not scenario, meanwhile thinking the poor guy’s gone off the deep end.